wi

 Here are a few more examples, with their original meaning, and then their new meanings when used in different places in combination with wi.

 This, however, does not mean that wi is useless with base modifiers.
-Most obviously, in order to negate a modifier, you'd say wi no <modifier>.
+Most obviously, because in order to negate a modifier, you'd have to say wi no <modifier>.

 wi and Adverbs

-This topic is already explained in the clarifying descriptions section, however, je is a word that roughly translates to "of" in English, and is used as a genitive.
+This topic is already explained in the clarifying descriptions section, however, to give a quick summary, je is a word that roughly translates to "of" in English, and is used as the genitive particle.

 However, je can also be used to apply modifications to adverbs.
-If you were to say something is "very good", you could say it as "je tope lan" (of much goodness).
+If you were to say something is "very good", you could say it was je tope lan (of much goodness).

-However, because anything after je is automatically a noun, this can feel a bit clunky for a lot of speakers, and as such another common way to say "very good" arise: wi tope lan
+But because anything after je is automatically a noun, this can feel a bit clunky for a lot of speakers, and so another way to say "very good" arose:

 (It should be noted that both je and wi are correct in this context, and either can be used)